 Ewen Farm Preserve, a town-owned space.

-The Conservation Commission meets in the small Conference Room in the basement of Town Hall at 7:00 PM on the second Monday of each month, except for September and October, when the meetings are on the third Monday because of holidays.
+The Conservation Commission meets in the Conference Room at High Plains Community Center at 7:00 PM on the second Monday of each month, except for September and October, when the meetings are on the third Monday because of holidays.